Wireless powering efficiency of deep-body implantable devices: Efficiency Analysis with Simplified Spherical Models

 \subsection{Full-wave 2D-Axisymmetric Analysis}

-In order to numerically evaluate the wireless power transfer efficiency using the proposed approach, this model was implemented using the full-wave 2D-axisymmetric formulation available in COMSOL Multiphysics (it is assumed that there is no variation of electromagnetic fields in the $\varphi$ direction).
-Electric and magnetic sources, with size $L = 1\;\textup{cm}$ and $R_c = L/3$ are considered in this computation.
-Each source is represented by the electric $\textbf{J}_s^E(r,\varphi,z)$ and magnetic $\textbf{J}_s^H(r,\varphi,z)$ surface current densities given by \cite{23}:
+{ In order to numerically evaluate the WPT efficiency using the proposed approach, this model was implemented using the full-wave 2D-axisymmetric formulation available in COMSOL Multiphysics (assuming no variation of the fields in the $\varphi$ direction).
+Electric and magnetic sources with size $L = 1\;\textup{cm}$ and $R_c = L/3$ are considered in this computation, which corresponds to the standard encapsulation size used for implantable and ingestible bioelectronic devices \cite{37}.
+Each source is represented by the electric $\textbf{J}_s^E(r,\varphi,z)$ and magnetic $\textbf{J}_s^H(r,\varphi,z)$ surface current densities given by \cite{23}:}